bertolo1988/unused-exports/README.md

 # unused-exports

-Tries to find unused javascript module exports.
+Tries to find javascript module named exports that are not being used by other javascript modules.

 ## How it works and how you should use it

-Tries to find where a given module exported methods are being used by reading the code.
+Tries to find where a given module named exports are being used by reading the code without interpreting it.

-This method is not 100% reliable but still might help you finding dead or unnecessary code in big projects.
+This method has several limitations but still might help you finding dead or unnecessary code in big projects.

 You should manually confirm the results before removing any potential dead code.